How and Where Doctors Should Focus on Reputation Management

 The importance of online reviews by patients is only increasing.
 This means that doctors must be proactive when it comes to online reputation management.
 So how do you approach the nuances involved in the how’s, why’s, and where’s of online patient reviews?
 Once again, some essential takeaways found in the SoftwareAdvice’s study can shed quite a bit of light on the subject.

 Why, When, and How Patients Utilize Online Reviews

 The most critical point in which patients use online reviews is early in a physician search.
-77% of the survey respondents stated that physician review sites were among the first places they looked when it came time look for a new doctor.
+77% of the survey respondents stated that physician review sites were among the first places they looked when it came time to look for a new doctor.

 However, these reviews also played an important role when it came to staying with a physician.
 These two elements alone illustrate very clearly the importance of reputation management.
 But these two basic elements branch out into many other crucial review metrics.

-Not surprisingly, when it comes to the doctor’s personal reputation, quality of care rates highest in importance at 28%.
+Not surprisingly, when it comes to the doctor’s personal reputation, the quality of care rates highest in importance at 28%.

 But following close on this metric’s heels is over-all review ratings from other patients at 26%.
 Patient experience ties this at 26%, and the physician’s background follows closely with 21%.

 The impact a medical office’s administrative side has on reputation management should be taken every bit as seriously by your practice, as well.
 The behavior of staff ranked high in importance at 32%.
 Following that comes the ease of appointment setting at 22%.
 Billing and payment issues came in at 18% while wait times ranked 16% in importance to respondents.

 It may seem obvious to you, but many physicians -for many reasons- don’t take the first critical step in reputation management: taking the online reviews seriously.
 There is any number of reasons why; from time management to the simple human tendency of hoping a problem will fade away on its own.